grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-We make a solid exploration of the point itself here in hope of finding migrants.
-A terrific amount of hard work yields next to no results
+We make a solid exploration of the point itself in hope of finding migrants.
-- there's almost no movement in these bushes and trees at all.
+A terrific amount of hard work yields next to no results - there's almost no movement in the point's bushes and trees at all.
 We do find what we guess is a young Cetti's Warbler (it is still singing rather than shouting) and a probable Lesser Whitethroat.

 <figure class="figure">
   <img